Last Night on the Town Virginia Beach to ring in 2023

 Streets in Town Center will close earlier in the day.
 Columbus Street will be closed from Market Street to Constitution Drive, where the countdown stage will be assembled along with the VIP tent.
 Central Park Avenue and Town Center Drive will also have closures.

+“We encourage people to come out early, find a parking spot, there’s lots of free public parking available,” Hilton stated.

-Restaurants in Town Center will be open New Year’s Eve.
+Restaurants in Town Center will be open on New Year’s Eve.
 Reservations are suggested.